 So, the lesson here is don’t lose money.

-Whole life insurance solves this.
+Whole life insurance and the Infinite Banking Concept solve this.

 Whole life insurance has a guaranteed minimum growth.
 This means that, even if the company paid nothing in dividends, you would still have growth.